thombles/declensions/README.md

 ## Licensing

-This code is distributed according to the Unlicence (see LICENCE), *except* for the Levenshtein distance algorithm, which is included under the MIT licence.
-See the bottom section of ru_declensions.js.
+This project is distributed under the MIT licence and incorporates third-party code.
+For the full licence conditions please refer to the header of `ru_declensions.htm`.